 An introduction to the principles underlying the interrelationship of organisms and their environment.
 Topics include: ecosystem structure, community organization, and population parameters.
 Field studies and analysis of data are an integral part of the course.
 There are three class meetings and a lab period each week.
-Prerequisites: Successful completion (C or better) in BIOL-1121, BIOL-1122, and CHEM-1210.
+Prerequisites: Successful completion (C or better) in BIOL-3305, BIOL-3310, and CHEM-1210.

-Microbiology (4) (D)
+BIOL-3360 Microbiology (4) (D)

 This is an introduction to microorganisms: their morphology, taxonomy, physiology and genetics, together with a survey of their pathogenicity and immunology.
 The fundamental principles are investigated in correlated laboratory experiments.
 There are three class meetings and a lab period each week.
-Prerequisite: CHEM-2200.
-Corequisite: CHEM-2200.
+Prerequisite: Successful completion (C or better) in BIOL-3305 and BIOL-3310.
+Prerequisite or corequisite: CHEM-2200.